portworx/px-docs/release-notes/rel-notes-priv.md

 * Added `pxctl service node-wipe` to wipe PX metadata from a decommisioned node in the cluster
 * https support for API end-points
 * Portworx Open-Storage scaling groups support for AWS ASG - Workflow improvements
+  * Added command `pxctl cloud list` to list all the drives created via ASG
-* Integrated kvdb - Early Access - Limited Release
+* Integrated kvdb - Early Access - Limited Release for small clusters less than 10 nodes
 * Object store (S3) support - Beta